Bushra2711/Retail-Outlet-Product-Demand-Forecasting/README.md

 This project was developed as part of the TCS iON RIO internship program.
 The code is available for educational and research purposes.

 ## Contact

-Contact
 For any queries regarding this project, please contact:
 - Project Maintainer: Bushra Abdul
-- Email (bushra14@amityonline.com)
+- Email: bushra14@amityonline.com